fieldtrip/website/tutorial/mouse_eeg.md

 Otherwise, you can visualize TFR sequentially without mouse layout.

-    %% visualisation of all EEG channels, not topographically arranged cfg                   = [] ;
+    %% visualization of all EEG channels, not topographically arranged cfg                   = [] ;
     cfg.xlim              = [-1 2];
     cfg.ylim              = [4 100];